ksimms2/FindFido/README.md

 ### User Interface Improvements

-+ Use Google Signin API
++ Use Google Sign-in API
 + Improvement of GreenPrint logo
 + Use of images as background
 + History fragment that displays dates updated and score